 (d) Treasurer.
 The treasurer shall be responsible for the safeguarding of all funds received by the Chamber and for their proper disbursement.
 Such funds shall be kept on deposit in financial institutions, or invested in a manner approved by the Board of Trustees.
 The Treasurer shall exercise his duties in accordance with the Policies and Procedures as adopted and amended from time to time by the Board of Trustees.
 The treasurer shall cause a monthly financial report to be made to the Board of Trustees.

-(e) Executive Recorder.
-The Executive Recorder shall serve as secretary to the Board of Trustees and cause to be prepared minutes of meetings of the Board of Trustees and special documentation as designated by the Chair.
+(e) Secretary.
+The Secretary shall serve as secretary to the Board of Trustees and cause to be prepared minutes of meetings of the Board of Trustees and special documentation as designated by the Chair.

 (f) Past Chair.
 The Past Chair shall serve on the Board of Trustees as the Past Chair for the year following the expiration of his term as Chair.
 In the event of the Past Chair is unwilling or unable to serve in that position on the Board, the position of Past Chair shall remain vacant.

-(g) President.
-The President shall be charged with the general supervision and management of the office and affairs of the chamber.
-The President shall serve on the Board of Trustees, and cause to be prepared notices, and agendas.
-The President shall serve as advisor to the Chair and shall assemble information and data and cause to be prepared special reports as directed by the programs of the Chamber.
-The President shall be responsible for the preparation of an operating budget covering all activities of the Chamber, subject to review of the Executive Committee and approval of the Board of Trustees.
-The President shall also be responsible for all expenditures within the approved budget allocations.
+(g) Executive Director.
+The Executive Director shall be charged with the general supervision and management of the office and affairs of the chamber.
+The Executive Director shall serve on the Board of Trustees, and cause to be prepared notices, and agendas.
+The Executive Director shall serve as advisor to the Chair and shall assemble information and data and cause to be prepared special reports as directed by the programs of the Chamber.
+The Executive Director shall be responsible for the preparation of an operating budget covering all activities of the Chamber, subject to review of the Executive Committee and approval of the Board of Trustees.
+The Executive Director shall also be responsible for all expenditures within the approved budget allocations.

 (h) Ex Officio Trustees.
 Representatives of certain community organizations, as voted on by the Board of Trustees or as outlined in the Policies and Procedures, shall serve as Ex-Officio members of the Board of Trustees.
 These Ex Officio Members shall not have the right to vote on Board of Trustee or general membership matters in their capacity as Ex-Officio trustees.